quantumudit/DataLemur-SQL-Challenges/readme.md

 The **Solution Notebooks** and one stop shop for the SQL challenges of distinct difficulty level whereas the **Solution Scripts** are nothing but, individual SQL solution queries for individual problem.

+> The difficulty group tagging of a question might change in future by the author of website however, that doesn't affect the solution anyway as the question still remains the same.

 > The two different formats are made for ease of accessibility purpose only.
 The overall contents of **Solution Notebooks** and **Solution Scripts** are same.

 ### Solution Scripts